 Bill Cosby admitted to plying teens with booze and drugs before having sex with them and to having girls regularly dispatched to him by a modeling agency, newly unearthed court paper show.

-Bill Cosby said himself that at one point in his career that the agency would provide five or six young women each week according to depositions that he gave back in two thousand and five and two thousand and six for a lawsuit that was going on against him.
+Bill Cosby said himself that at one point in his career that the agency would provide five or six young women each week, according to depositions that he gave back in 2005 and 2006 for a lawsuit that was going on against him.

-Among other revelations made by Cosby under questioning by lawyers for Andrea Constan, who claims he sexually assaulted her in two thousand and four was the description of a nineteen seventy-six encounter with a nineteen-year-old model named Therese Pickering.
+Among other revelations made by Cosby under questioning by lawyers for Andrea Constantin, who claims he sexually assaulted her in 2004, was the description of a 1976 encounter with a 19-year-old model named Therese Pickering.

-She uh became in those days what was called high, Cosby said.
+She became, in those days, what was called high, Cosby said.

-Constan's lawyer as whether this woman gave consent for sex.
+Constant's lawyer asked whether this woman gave consent for sex.

 Quote, I don't know.